Nettogrof/Battlesnake-Nessegrev-julia/README.md

 ## Package Requirement :
-Joseki, used to parse/reply json request/response
+-Joseki, used to parse/reply json request/response
-HTTP,  used to receive http request
+-HTTP,  used to receive http request
-Dates,  used to calculated time to response before the timeout Distributed,  not used yet, but for testing multi-thread the search
+-Dates,  used to calculated time to response before the timeout -Distributed,  not used yet, but for testing multi-thread the search

 ## Getting Started